sfc-gh-abarron/coco-masterclass/readme.md

 - `sandbox-frostbyte` skill available in the workspace
 - Supplier contract document PDFs in the `supplier_contracts` directory under the `/answers` directory

-> **Tip:** Refresh your browser and start a new chat session before beginning Part 2.
+> **Hint:** Refresh your browser and start a new chat session before beginning Part 2.
+This refreshes the authentication token for your chat session.

 ---